Infineon/eltt2/README.md

 If you encounter any error, please make sure that
 - the TPM is properly connected.
 - the TPM driver is loaded, i.e. check that "/dev/tpm0" exists.
 In case of driver loading problems (e.g. shown by "Error opening device"), reboot your system and try to load the driver again.
 - ELTT2 has been started with root permissions.
 Please note that ELTT2 needs root permissions for all commands.
 - the TPM is started.
 (See section 2.2 in this document on how to do this.)
-- Trousers do not run anymore.
-In some cases the Kernel starts Trousers by booting.
-  Shut down Trousers by entering the following command: sudo pkill tcsd

 The following list shows the most common errors and their solution: